University of Michigan Student Opportunities

 DAVIDSON FIELD SCHOLARS

-A select group of U-M graduate students who intentionally engage with WDI in addressing business challenges faced by partner companies and organizations operating in LMICs.
-These students work closely with WDI’s partners in the field and contribute to at least two WDI projects.
+A highly selective group of U-M graduate students who intentionally engage with WDI in addressing business challenges faced by entrepreneurs, investors, governments and nonprofit organizations operating in low- and middle income countries.

 Featured projects